 Imagine combining these capabilities:

-- A carbon project where farmer identity is verified through national ID systems, payments flow through digital rails, and field activities are verified through spatial-temporal proof
+- A government program where inspector identity is verified through national ID systems, payments flow through digital rails, and field activities are verified through spatial-temporal proof

 - A social program where beneficiary identity is confirmed, disbursements are tracked digitally, and aid delivery is verified at the point of service